 Although small in population, the Hiles area is very large in terms of Wisconsin history.
 Hundreds of years ago, the Old Copper Culture Indians traveled through this area from the Fox River Valley, along the Wolf and Pine Lake shores.
-They continued on north to the copper outcroppings near Lake Superior.
+They continued on north to the copper outcroppings near Lake sawmills located as far away

+Superior.
 When the Soo Locks opened in 1855, this trail was followed from Ontonagon on Lake Superior to Pine Lake and then along the Wolf to Shawano and on to Fort Howard (Green Bay).
-By the late 1860s, loggers used the lake and river to float logs downstream to sawmills located as far away as Oshkosh.
-The decade of the 1880s brought railroads to northeastern Wisconsin.
-In 1888, the Soo graded and laid their Minneapolis-to-Soo tracks along the south end of the lake.
-In 1892, Pete Johnson built the first official resort.
+By the late 1860s, loggers used the lake and river to float logs downstream to